uber-go/guide/style.md

 }

 for _, tt := range tests {
-  // We must use a table variable that is scoped to this loop iteration because
-  // we're using t.Parallel() below.
-If we don't ensure that loop variables have
-  // the correct scope for parallel tests, most or all tests will receive
-  // unexpected values for tt.
-  tt := tt
+  tt := tt // for t.Parallel
   t.Run(tt.give, func(t *testing.T) {
     t.Parallel()
     // ...
   })
 }
 ```

+In the example above, we must declare a `tt` variable scoped to the loop
+iteration because of the use of `t.Parallel()` below.
+If we do not do that, most or all tests will receive an unexpected value for
+`tt`, or a value that changes as they're running.

 ### Functional Options